microsoft/SafeNLP/README.md

 ## Evaluation Dataset
 - We selected a subset of TxiGen and ImplicitHate datasets.
 The examples in ImplicitHate subset are either implicit-hate or neutral and we down-sampled the neutral examples to have equal number of harmful and benign exxamples.
 ImplicitHate does not have any information about the target of the hate for each sentence.
-- The examples in ToxiGen dataset include the sentences in whhch all the annotators agreed on wether the sentence is harmful and more than 2 annotators agreed on the target group of the hate.
+- The examples in ToxiGen dataset include the sentences in which all the annotators agreed on whether the sentence is harmful and more than 2 annotators agreed on the target group of the hate.

 ## Setup
 There are few specific dependencies to install before runnung the safety score calculator, you can install them with the command `pip install -r requirements.txt`.